 In descriptive terms, we found that category frequency was similar across laboratory and citizen science annotations.
 Correlations between age and our two child-level metrics revealed different developmental patterns between our sample of older children with a diagnosis of Angelman syndrome and younger low-risk controls.
 Given that the two groups of children differ on both of these features (age and diagnosis), we cannot empirically tease apart these two differences.
-Nonetheless, inspection of Figure 2 suggests different interpretations for the two derived metrics.
+Nonetheless, inspection of Figure 3 suggests different interpretations for the two derived metrics.
 Overall, the pattern for Linguistic Proportion is compatible with a non-linear trajectory common to the two groups, whereby the Linguistic Proportion increases rapidly up to 20 months, and hovers around 90-100% thereafter.
 In this case, the lack of correlation with age in the Angelman syndrome group suggests that there is little systematic variance in this metric after 20 months of age.
-In contrast, the two groups seem to differ in their trajectory for Canonical Proportion, with rapid increases up to 20 months in the low-risk group, and slower decreases among children in the Angelman syndrome group.
+In contrast, the two groups seem to differ in their trajectory for Canonical Proportion, with rapid increases up to 20 months in the low-risk group, and relatively stable levels of Canonical Proportion among the children in the Angelman syndrome group (in line with previous work; Hamrick et al., 2019; Hamrick & Tonnsen, 2019).

 Next, we looked at agreement between laboratory and Zooniverse annotation at the level of individual segments.
 We found that some categories had high precision and recall – notably Non-canonical segments were detected quite accurately, and to a lesser extent the same was true for Canonical segments.
 This is interesting because it suggests that Zooniverse annotations may be trusted particularly for detecting these two types of speech-like segments.

 In other cases, precision was fairly high but recall was lower.
 This was the case of the “Junk/Don’t mark” category.
-Higher precision and low recall indicates that when Zooniverse annotations return a “Junk” judgment, this tends to be correct, but Zooniverse annotations may not detect all elements labeled as “Don’t mark” in the laboratory.
-Inspection of confusion matrices and overall frequencies suggest that such a pattern of errors could be due to citizen scientists accepting more clips (i.e., using the “Junk” category less) than laboratory annotators, who have access to the whole vocalization.
+The combination of high precision and low recall indicates that when Zooniverse annotations return a “Junk” judgment, this tends to be correct, but Zooniverse annotations may not detect all elements labeled as “Don’t mark” in the laboratory.
+Inspection of confusion matrices and overall frequencies suggest that such a pattern of errors could be due to citizen scientists accepting more clips (i.e., using the “Junk” category less) than laboratory annotators, who have access to the whole segment (and its context).
 This is consistent with the fact that our lab definition of “Junk” was more stringent than the Zooniverse definition.
-Indeed, laboratory coders were instructed to be sensitive since the aim was also to study acoustic characteristics of the segments (which is unrelated to the current project), and therefore they would use “Don’t mark” if there was any noise or overlapping speech that would potentially affect acoustic analyses.
+Indeed, laboratory coders were instructed to be sensitive since the aim was also to study acoustic characteristics of the segments (which is unrelated to the current project), and therefore they would use “Don’t mark” if there was any noise or overlapping speech that could affect acoustic analyses.